wmorgan/dcos-docs/1.7/administration/opt-out.md

 auth_enabled: 'false'
 ```

-Note that if you’ve already installed your cluster and would like to disable this in-place, you can go through an [upgrade][3] with the same parameter set.
+Note that if you’ve already installed your cluster and would like to disable this in-place, you can go through an upgrade with the same parameter set.

 ## Telemetry